mikelgo/angular-kit/libs/angular-kit/rx/operators/README.md

 ### Filter operators

-- `filterNull`: Filters out nullish values
+- `rxFilterNull`: Filters out nullish values
-- `filterUndefined`: Filters out undefined values
+- `rxFilterUndefined`: Filters out undefined values
-- `filterForValue`: Filters out nullish values and undefined values
+- `rxFilterForValue`: Filters out nullish values and undefined values

+### Other operators

+- `rxDistinctUntilChanged`: A distinctUntilChanged operator that deeply compares any values

 > 🔥
 > The filter operators will also ensure correct type inference.
 When using the default